 For instance, if your PC doesn’t have a lot of RAM but you usually run few ‘heavy’ programs and would like the OS to make use of a bit more your ‘Swap space’ (which again, helps to increase the stability), then you can manually change the ‘swappiness’ value.

-‘Swappiness’ uses numbers (from ‘0’ to ‘100’) to indicate how less or more aggressively the OS uses ‘Swap space’.
-The higher the number, higher the possibility of the OS being using RAM more and using the ‘Swap space’ as less as possible.
+‘Swappiness’ uses numbers (from ‘0’ to ‘100’) to indicate how less or more aggressively, the OS uses ‘Swap space’.
+A higher value makes the OS use the swap space more.

 Enough talking, let’s do it …

 For this example I’m using Ubuntu (12.04 Precise Pangolin), but, the steps should be pretty much the same under any never GNU/Linux distribution.

 First, let’s ‘fetch’ the current ‘swappiness’ value.
 For that, open your Terminal and enter the below command.

 As you can see, when I did that, it output the number ’10’, which means my Ubuntu installation tries aggressively to keep programs in RAM than in the ‘Swap space’ (because I have 4GB of RAM, more than enough to run recent versions of Ubuntu).